lunarphp/lunar/docs/src/getcandy/products.md

 ```

 ::: danger Be aware
-If you try and fetch a price for a currency that doesn't exist, a ` GetCandy\Exceptions\MissingCurrencyPriceException` exception will be thrown.
+If you try and fetch a price for a currency that doesn't exist, a ` Lunar\Exceptions\MissingCurrencyPriceException` exception will be thrown.
 :::

 ---

 This will return a `PricingResponse` object which you can interact with to display the correct prices.
-Unless it's a collection, each property will return a `GetCandy\Models\Price` object.
+Unless it's a collection, each property will return a `Lunar\Models\Price` object.

 ```php
 /**